romanpauk/dingo/docs/development.md

 types, and container shapes, then filters invalid combinations before emitting GoogleTest sources.

+The codegen probe lit test uses the same matrix row model.
+Probe definitions in `test/matrix/probe_config.py` select representative matrix rows, and `test/matrix/generate_probes.py` emits both the C++ probe source and the Python expectations consumed by the size and instruction checkers.

 ## Container Images

 The CI toolchain images are documented under